 4. Tree House Cabins at River of Life Farm, MO

 Plan a vacation on Missouri’s North Fork River and stay in treetop-style at the treehouse cabins and lofts at Tree House Cabins at River of Life Farm in the Ozark Mountains.
 Nearby activities including fishing for rainbow trout and hiking in the Mark Twain National Forest.
-But it might be hard to leave the lovely cabins and loft, with there are views out over the forest canopy, covered porches and other amenities such as oversized Jacuzzi tubs.
+But it might be hard to leave the lovely cabins and loft, with views out over the forest canopy, covered porches, and other amenities such as oversized Jacuzzi tubs.

 5. Edisto River Treehouses, SC

 There are no roads to this treehouse hotel, located along a blackwater river in South Carolina.
-That’s right — you and your family will have to paddle canoes or kayaks to reach the Edisto River Treehouses.
-And your reward comes in the solitude and serenity — and all-out family bonding moments — of staying surrounded by pristine forest on the river’s edge.
+That’s right—you and your family will have to paddle canoes or kayaks to reach the Edisto River Treehouses.
+And your reward comes in the solitude and serenity—and all-out family bonding moments—of staying surrounded by pristine forest on the river’s edge.
 The larger treehouse sleeps up to eight people, and cooking utensils and futons are provided, as is a screened-in sleeping area.
-You can book packages that include shuttle transfers, canoe rentals, secure parking and other logistics — then it’s just up to you and your family to actually paddle the 13 miles downriver to the treehouses.
+You can book packages that include shuttle transfers, canoe rentals, secure parking and other logistics—then it’s just up to you and your family to actually paddle the 13 miles downriver to the treehouses.
 It’s recommended that kids be 11 years or older, but if you’ve got particularly proficient paddlers, you’re welcome to give it a go with younger kids, too.

 6. Post Ranch Inn, CA

 The luxury treehouses built nine feet off the ground and accessed by a staircase up from the forest floor deliver a luxury treehouse experience at the famed Post Ranch Inn on Big Sur’s famous coastline.
 But since guests must be 18 years or older here, it’s a special occasion treetop stay best reserved for a high school graduation reward or something along those lines.
-A daily gourmet breakfast is included, as well as nightly guided stargazing tours, guided nature hikes and daily yoga.
+A daily gourmet breakfast is included, as well as nightly guided stargazing tours, guided nature hikes, and daily yoga.

 7. Disney’s Saratoga Springs Resort & Spa, FL